gwigz/slua/packages/slua-web/README.md

 </details>

 Anything not listed is either new, or there is no current intention to add functionality to those functions.
 Physics, rezzing, inventory, and sounds may come later.

+Any functions that are meant to delay, currently do not delay.

 ## Acknowledgements